theNewDynamic/sophiamcclennen.com/content/en/post/2014-09-04-is-neoliberalism-ruining-our-universities.md

 category: news
 ---
 *Truthout* has published an excerpt from my co-authored book with Jeffrey Di Leo, Sophia McClennen, and Kenneth Saltman: *Neoliberalism, Education, Terrorism: Contemporary Dialogues*.
-Check out[ Twelve Theses on Education&#8217;s Future in the Age of Neoliberalism and Terrorism.][1]
+Check out[ Twelve Theses on Education’s Future in the Age of Neoliberalism and Terrorism.][1]

  [1]: http://truth-out.org/opinion/item/24335-twelve-theses-on-educations-future-in-the-age-of-neoliberalism-and-terrorism